Epithelioid Mesothelioma

 Immunotherapy

-According to 2020 data from the U.S. Food and Drug Administration (FDA), immunotherapy helped pleural epithelial mesothelioma patients live nearly three months longer on average compared to patients who only received chemotherapy.
+Immunotherapy helps the immune system fight cancer.
+In a 2020 U.S. Food and Drug Administration (FDA) report, immunotherapy helped epithelial patients live nearly three months longer on average compared to chemotherapy.

 Multimodal Therapy

-Combining different treatment options in what’s known as multimodal therapy may help epithelioid patients live longer.
+Combining different treatments in what’s known as multimodal therapy may help epithelioid patients live longer.

-For example, women with pleural epithelial mesothelioma who received an EPP, radiation, and chemotherapy in a multimodal treatment plan lived for 70 months (nearly 6 years) on average, according to a 2020 Journal of Thoracic Oncology study.
+Women with epithelial mesothelioma who received an EPP, radiation, and chemotherapy lived for 70 months (nearly 6 years) on average, according to a 2020 Journal of Thoracic Oncology study.

 Clinical Trials

-Epithelial mesothelioma patients may qualify for clinical trials, which study emerging treatment options and new drug combinations.
+Epithelial patients may qualify for clinical trials, which study emerging treatment options that could improve patient survival times

-For example, a study starting in September 2023 will test different combinations of chemotherapy and immunotherapy to see how they can help patients with epithelioid pleural mesothelioma (as well as patients with other cell types).
+A study that started in September 2023 is testing different combinations of chemotherapy and immunotherapy to see how they can help patients with epithelioid pleural mesothelioma (as well as patients with other cell types).

 Subtypes of Epithelioid Mesothelioma